jarvis-create/ML-Fraud-Detection-Model/README.md

 # ML-Fraud-Detection-Model

-Credit card fraud detection through machine learning models
+Machine learning models were trained to label anonymous credit card transactions as fraudulent or genuine.

+Dataset Source: Kaggle